alba1735/tRNAgraph/docs/cli_reference.md

 - **`-o`, `--output`**: Output directory.
 Default: `figures`.
 - **`-g`, `--graphtypes`**: List of graphs to generate (`all`, `cluster`, `correlation`, `count`, `coverage`, `heatmap`, `logo`, `mismatch`, `pca`, `radar`, `volcano`).
 Default: `all`.
 - **`--config`**: JSON configuration file for filtering.
-- **`--colormap`**: JSON file for custom colors.
+- **`--style`**: JSON style file carrying the color palette and presentation settings (figure size, marker/font size, dpi, alpha, output format).
+See [Style Files](advanced_usage.md#style-files---style).
+- **`--format`**: Output image format for every plot: `pdf`, `svg` or `png`.
+Overrides a `format` set in `--style`.
+Multi-page combined outputs stay PDF.
+Default: `pdf`.
 - **`--regen_uns`**: Force regeneration of calculated stats.
 - **`--variant`**: Select which `<norm>:<tag>` variant to plot, e.g. `raw:full`, `norm:u60`, `allfeatures:full` (see [Data Structure: Split Variants](data_structure.md#split-variants---readlengthsplit) for the syntax).
 Default: `norm:full`.
 Plots for a non-default variant are written to a `<norm>_<tag>/` subfolder under each graph type's output directory, so different `--variant` runs into the same `-o` don't overwrite each other.
 - **`--allreads`**: Plot every graph type from all reads instead of unique reads.
 Default: `False` (unique).
 "Unique" here means **transcript-specific** — a read that aligned to exactly one mature tRNA transcript — not genome-level uniqueness; the genome MAPQ filter is separate and always applied.
 This is one option for the whole command, so two plots of the same dataset never rest on different denominators.
 Plots for every graph type except coverage are written to an `allreads/` subfolder (nested inside the `--variant` folder when both are used); coverage is excluded because `--covtype` already names what was plotted.
 Readtypes with no transcript-specific counts (`antisense`, and the pre-tRNA categories) fall back to all reads with a warning.

 > [!NOTE]
-> The PCA and volcano *combined overview* pages always show both read bases side by side, whatever `--allreads` is set to.
+> The PCA and volcano _combined overview_ pages always show both read bases side by side, whatever `--allreads` is set to.
 That is deliberate: it is the only place you can see how much transcript-level multi-mapping actually moves your data, and a labelled comparison is not the same thing as two plots silently disagreeing.

 **Cluster Plot Options:**